H1ld/TP_PHP/README.md

 - [x] Admin panel
 - [x] Link projects to users
 - [x] Display profiles on home page
-- [ ] Create an editable CV page for each user
+- [x] Create an editable CV page for each user
+- [x] Make admin's data customisable

 See the [open issues](https://github.com/H1ld/TP_PHP/issues) for a full list of proposed features (and known issues).